 Ever have one of those meals that brings back wonderful memories of your childhood?
 Enter the egg roll, my mom makes the most wonderful egg rolls.
 It’s my go-to comfort food when I’m missing her home cooking.
-This is also a family favorite with the entire family, however, I don’t deep fry much of anything so this is a definite treat for us.
+This is also a family favorite with the entire family, however, I don’t deep fry much of anything so this is a definite treat for us and well worth it.
+You have to try this amazing egg roll recipe.

 It means a trip to the Asian supermarket which is one we don’t make often because it’s so hard to find parking downtown.
 I like making these on the weekend since they do take a bit to prep and cook.
 But it’s so worth it.